Read This First

 Prompt 1: Seizures were once thought to be caused by demons or evil spirits.
 Explain the historical progression from the attribution of this supernatural cause to the public’s acceptance that seizures are caused by neuronal anomalies.

-The central claim is this: The understanding of seizures has evolved significantly from ancient beliefs to our current scientific perspective.
+In plain terms: The understanding of seizures has evolved significantly from ancient beliefs to our current scientific perspective.

 In many ancient cultures, including the Babylonians, Greeks, and Romans, seizures were often attributed to supernatural causes, such as possession by demons or punishment by the gods.
 The Ebers Papyrus, an ancient Egyptian medical document, refers to epilepsy as the “falling disease,” hinting at a physical cause but still steeped in spiritual connotations.